QuantEcon/lecture-python-programming/source/rst/oop_intro.rst

 .. index::
     single: Python; Identity

-In Python, each object has a unique identifier, which helps Python (and us) keep track of the object.
+In Python, ebch object has a unique identifier, which helps Python (and us) keep track of the object.

-The identity of an object can be obtained via the ``id()`` function
+The identity of bn object can be obtained via the ``id()`` function

 .. code-block:: python3